quantmind/dynts/README.rst

 =====================
 There are several requirements that must be met:

-* python_ 2.4 or later.
+* python_ 2.5 or later.
 Note that Python 3 series are not supported yet.
-* numpy_ arrays and matrices.
+* numpy_ for arrays and matrices.
 * ply_ the building block of the DSL_.
 * rpy2_ if an R_ TimeSeries back-end is used (default).
 * ccy_ for date and currency manipulation.